wistia/wistia-open-docs/_posts/embed-options.md

 playbar               | boolean | Show playbar.
 Default is true. playerColor           | string  | Set custom color on play button/controls.
 HTML5 player has access to custom play button color only. smallPlayButton       | boolean | Show small playbutton in the bottom left.
-Default is true. stillUrl              | string  | The still image that should appear before the video is played. stillSnap             | boolean | For thumbnails that are different aspect ratio than the video, set to *false*.
+Default is true. stillUrl              | string  | The still (thumbnail) image that should appear before the video is played. stillSnap             | boolean | For thumbnails that are different aspect ratio than the video, set to *false*.
 Default is *true*. time                  | float   | Set a starting time for the video on load.
 If you'd like the video to also play immediately, use the autoPlay parameter. trackEmail            | string  | flash/html5 only.
 The email address to associate with the viewing session.